mlin367/InfiniteMonkey/README.md

 Improvements/modifications can/will be made to improve on the process of matching, although doing so will deviate from the original statement from the actual theorem (complete randomness).

+Modifications will be in a separate branch as to keep this one intact since it is, technically, the closest imitation of a monkey randomly typing letters forever.